 Because the Chesapeake is known as THE place for rockfish, some other desirable fish species are sometimes overlooked.
 They shouldn’t be.
 The Chesapeake is also a great place to catch red drum, black drum, flounder, speckled trout, bluefish, weakfish, and sheepshead.

 Because of the varied species and the number of different habitats, a wide range of angling tactics are used when fishing Chesapeake Bay.
-These might include jigging, drop fishing, trolling, and light-tackle casting.
+These might include jigging, bottom fishing, trolling, and light-tackle casting.

 If you’re not familiar with the Bay, you’ll probably want to hire a fishing guide or book a charter boat.
 You’ll find a large selection of trips, so one is sure to fit your needs.
 They include half-day, three-fourths day, full day, and night charters.
 These Chesapeake fishing trips are wonderful outings for a group of friends, for several co-workers, or even for fish-loving couples.
 Many of the Chesapeake Bay fishing charters are kid friendly, so you might want to consider taking the entire family on an adventure they’re sure to never forget.